expiaz/notes/cdecl.md

 restore old call frame (some compilers may produce a 'leave' instruction instead)

 sub esp, 4		; remove local variables from frame, ebp - esp = 4.
+OR

-mov     esp, ebp	; compilers will usually produce the following instead, which is just as fast,
+mov esp, ebp	; compilers will usually produce the following instead
+				; which is just as fast,
-			; and, unlike the add instruction, also works for variable length arguments ; and variable length arrays allocated on the stack.
+				; and, unlike the add instruction
+				; also works for variable length arguments
+				; and variable length arrays allocated on the stack.

-x1000	  _____
+x1000  ____
 	4 | var
 	4 | 3
 	4 | 2